Kaohsiung Metro: Fares and ticketing

 The fares of KMRT is distance-based, with a minimum of NT$20 for trips within 10 km.
-The maximum fare on the Red Line is NT$60, from Siaogang Station to Ciaotou Station.
+The maximum fare on the Red line is NT$60, from Siaogang Station to Ciaotou Station.

 One-way fare is ticketed with an RFID IC token.
 In addition to the RFID IC token, there are four kinds of contactless smart card accepted.
 The iPASS card was the only card that could be used before 1 July 2016.
-After 1 July 2016, EasyCard, iCash2.0, HappyCash were accepted by the system.
+Since 1 July 2016, EasyCard, iCash2.0, and HappyCash have been accepted by the system.

+Ridership

+As of December 2024, the average daily ridership stood at about 178,802 on the MRT, for a total annual ridership of 65.44 million trips.
+The LRT has a total annual ridership of 12.58 million trips.
+During New Year's Eve on 31 December 2012, the system transported 472,378 passengers.

 Art

 Kaohsiung Arena Station, Formosa Boulevard Station, and Kaohsiung International Airport Station feature artworks integrated into the design of the station by international artists.

 Facilities and services

 Platform screen doors were supplied by ST Electronics have been installed at all underground stations.
 LCD television units have also been installed on platform doors for the broadcast of train information and advertisements.
 All stations are wheelchair accessible.